PX4/PX4-user_guide/en/contribute/support.md

 ## Forums and Chat

-The core development team and community are active on the following platforms.
+The core development team and community are active on the following channels.

 <a href="https://discord.gg/dronecode" style="padding:20px" ><img src="../../assets/site/logo_discord.png" alt="Discord Logo" width="110px"/></a>